Review of Beyond, Mercedes Lackey’s Novel – Portals and Great Escapes

 Twists and Turns

 There were plenty of great twists and turns in the novel.
 I don’t know how many of them would be a surprise to people who’ve read other books in her world, but I thoroughly enjoyed them.
-For example, I wasn’t expecting some of the intrigue, the addition of more people to rescue, and other plot complications.

 I can’t think of anything off the top of my head that I didn’t like about Beyond.
 Lackey writes beautifully, her story is character-driven, well-plotted, has good pacing, and does a great job showing the internal world of multiple characters.